The sole source of Lost Guild ebooks!

-In The Glasswrights’ Master, Rani Trader has fled her homeland, escaping just as enemy armies invade.
-Now she must make the hardest bargain of her life — negotiating safety for herself, her king, and the royal heir, even as she struggles to control mystical powers that rise within her.
-As armies line up for the final battle, Rani must fight to become the master of her fate — and her guild.
+Rani Trader has fled her homeland, escaping just as enemy armies invade.
+Now she must make the hardest bargain of her life—negotiating safety for herself, her king, and the royal heir, even as she struggles to control mystical powers that rise within her.
+As armies line up for the final battle, Rani must fight to become the master of her fate—and her guild.

 Mair glared back at Rani, as if the cold breeze were a personal affront.
 Rani started to let herself believe that the Touched woman’s old spirits had revived, that she had finally returned to her habit of ordering the world about.
 Before joy could boil around Rani’s heart, though, Mair glanced at the silken square tied about her wrist.
 She whispered to the cloth in a voice almost too soft to make out in the echoing cathedral.
 “All’ll be well, Lar.
 Fear not, son.
 Ye’ll not grow too cold.”

-Rani could still remember the sound of the fabric rending, Mair’s rage against the Fellowship that had murdered her son.
-That day, Mair first crossed to the distant land of madness.
-That day, Mair first left sanity and stability and all the familiar world.
+Rani could still remember the sound of the fabric rending, underscoring Mair’s rage against the Fellowship that had murdered her son.
+That day, Mair first crossed to the land of madness.

-The ram increased its urgent tattoo as Mair rubbed her hand across the silk, as if she were smoothing a real boy’s hair, as if she were gentling a fussy child.
+The ram increased its urgent tattoo and Mair rubbed her hand across the silk as if she were smoothing a real boy’s hair or gentling a fussy child.
 “Pay attention!”
 Rani whispered, unable to restrain herself.

-No, the new Mair acted nothing like the Touched woman that Rani had befriended more than nine years before.
+But the new Mair acted nothing like the Touched woman Rani had befriended nearly a decade earlier.
 The new Mair ignored all the assembled worshipers around her—all of them but Rani.
 And Farsobalinti.

-If only Mair and Farso could speak to each other in the easy way they had shared before Laranifarso was lost!
-If only they would say what they were thinking, how they ached, how they longed for vengeance against the secret forces that had killed their son!
+If only Mair and Farso could speak to each other in the easy way they’d shared before Laranifarso was lost… If only they would say what they were thinking, how they ached, how they longed for vengeance against the secret forces that had killed their son…

 Ironically, the Liantines were attacking Moren for the same princess.
-Berylina’s father demanded compensation for the loss of his only daughter, for the strange child that he had only too willingly resigned to Moren nearly four years before.
-As a princess, Berylina had no value to the house of Thunderspear.
+Berylina’s father demanded compensation for the loss of his only daughter, for the strange child he had only too willingly resigned to Moren nearly four years before.
+As an ungainly princess, Berylina had offered little value to the house of Thunderspear.
 As a martyr, she inspired dreams of revenge, dreams of recapturing the Liantines’ longtime profits from monopolistic trade in spidersilk.

-Religion and money–what better reasons for a war?
-What better reasons for Morenia to be caught in the vice of its neighbors to the east and to the west?
+Religion and money—what better reasons for a war?
+What better reasons for Morenia to be caught in the vise of its neighbors to the east and to the west?

 With aggravating deliberation, Father Siritalanu spread his green-clad arms and intoned, “And so we ask you Arn, god of courage, to watch over Morenia.
 We ask you to guide our poor kingdom in these dark days.
 Arn, give us strength against all our enemies, from those known and unknown, from those seen and unseen.”

-Some of the soldiers were little more than boys; they had spent their entire lives practicing their caste’s warrish obligations, but they had never marched to battle for their king.
+Some of the soldiers were little more than boys.
+They’d spent their entire lives practicing their caste’s warrish obligations, but they had never marched into battle for their king.
 Nevertheless, they understood the War Rites; they knew what was expected of them in the ceremony.
 Taking their cue from the robed priest, the assembled soldiers bellowed their response from one united throat: “Arn, give us strength against all our enemies!”

 Dartulamino.
 No one had seen him in three days, since the Briantan soldiers had crested the distant ridge and poured onto the Morenian plain.
-The king’s men had searched throughout the city, demanding access to the cathedral close, but the Holy Father seemed to have vanished, as if he had been spirited away by the steady clang of the Pilgrims’ Bell.
+The king’s men had searched throughout the city, demanding access to the cathedral close, but the Holy Father had vanished, as if he had been spirited away by the steady clang of the Pilgrims’ Bell.